-This blog site contains posts relating to the work, activity, and interests of Max Kazemzadeh, who is presently an Associate Professor of Art & Media Design in the Art Program within the Art, Communications & Theater Department at Gallaudet University in Washington, DC.
+This blog site contains posts relating to the work, activity, and interests of Max Kazemzadeh, who is presently an Associate Professor and Program Director of the Art & Media Design Program within the Art, Communications & Theater Department at Gallaudet University in Washington, DC.

 You may contact him at firstname.lastname@example.org